How to Dissolve a Hawaii Corporation

 Do you need a Department of Revenue clearance before the Hawaii Department of State will accept your dissolution?

-No. You don’t need the tax clearance certificate to complete the dissolution of a Hawaii Corporation.
+No. You don’t need the tax clearance certificate to dissolve a business in Hawaii.

 How long does it take the state to process the filing?